the-pudding/starter/README.story.md

 ## Github Pages

 Run `make github` (make sure you've enabled github pages in your repo settings to pull from `docs`).

+## Password Protection

+In the `package.json` file, modify the password in the `protect` script.
+If using Netlify, make `npm run protect` the build script.

 ## S3